smart-data-models/dataModel.STAT-DCAT-AP/Concept/doc/spec.md

           title: GeoJSON MultiPolygon
           type: object
       x-ngsi:
-        type: Geoproperty
+        type: GeoProperty
     name:
       description: The name of this item.
       type: string
       x-ngsi:
         type: Property
     notation:
-      description: A notation is a string of characters such as 'T58.5' or '303.4833' used to uniquely identify a concept within the scope of a given concept scheme.
-A notation is different from a lexical label in that a notation is not normally recognizable as a word or sequence of words in any natural language.
+      description: "Property.
+Model:'https://www.w3.org/TR/skos-reference/#notations'.
+A notation is a string of characters such as 'T58.5' or '303.4833' used to uniquely identify a concept within the scope of a given concept scheme.
+A notation is different from a lexical label in that a notation is not normally recognizable as a word or sequence of words in any natural language."
       type: string
       x-ngsi:
         model: "https://www.w3.org/TR/skos-reference/#notations"